Individual Strawberry Meringues

 - 250 g strawberries stems removed

-- 2 tbsp brown sugar See Note 3
+- 2 tablespoon brown sugar See Note 3

 - mint sprig or leaves to garnish optional